Varun-Kumar-Code/ProComm/README.md

 4. Test thoroughly
 5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed as **All Rights Reserved** © 2025 Varun Kumar R.

+You may not use, copy, modify, or distribute this project without prior permission.
+For permission requests, please contact me: enquiretovarun@gmail.com

+See the [LICENSE](./LICENSE) file for details.

 ## 👨‍💻 Author